 The support of her family was another factor in her success.
 “They are my biggest blessing,” she said.
 “I think my kids look up to me and I keep them motivated,” she said.
 “They take school more seriously now, and they know if Mom can do it, they can do it."

-In addition to her schoolwork, Irfanela is working in a restaurant part-time and raising her family.
+In addition to her schoolwork, Irfanela worked in a restaurant part-time and while raising her family.
 Her goal is to become a librarian.

 “I took some tests at the Career Services Center, and library science matched my personality the best,” she said.
 “It’s very social and interactive, plus I love researching and working with technology.”